 Adams technological singularity insights first appear in rough form in "A Law of Acceleration", an essay written in 1904 in which he first surmises the existence of "A law of acceleration, definite and constant as any law of mechanics, [which] cannot be supposed to relax its energy to suit the convenience of man."

-In "A Rule of Phase," Adams speculates that a simple "Law of Squares" much like Newtonian inverse square laws, determines (we might assume only statistically, not absolutely) the average duration of each new phase in a developmental process of local computational complexity.
+In "A Rule of Phase," Adams speculates that a simple "Law of Squares" much like Newtonian inverse square laws, determines (statistically, as in Gibb's rule) the average duration of each new phase in a developmental process of local computational complexity.
 He envisioned a 90,000 year Religious Phase (what we might today call the Age of Modern Humans, Jared Diamond's "Great Leap Forward" of complex linguistic and cultural innovation which began circa 100,000 years ago in Africa, and led to the behaviorally modern Cro-Magnon invasion of Europe 40,000 years ago), followed by a 300 year Mechanical Phase (e.g., Industrial Information and Computer Ages), followed by a 17 year Electrical Phase (e.g., the Symbiotic Age), followed by a 4 year Ethereal Phase (e.g., Autonomy Age), which would subsequently "bring Thought [from the human perspective] to the limit of its possibilities."
 Given the difficulty of timing the start of each phase, he suggested that the asymptote (the phase change singularity) might occur anywhere between 1921 and 2025.
-Rather amazing foresight for 1909!
+Stunning foresight for 1909!

 Some other quotations from this important work: "A law of acceleration, definite and constant as any law of mechanics, cannot be supposed to relax its energy to suit the convenience of man."
 He also wryly notes that "Fifty years ago [e.g., the 1850's], science took for granted that the rate of acceleration could not last."
 In an interesting side note, Adams considered his conventional education to be "defective," because it did not equip him to either understand or live properly in a world of accelerating, transformational science and technology.
 Almost 100 years later, I'd have to agreefor the most part, U.S. education and culture remain painfully acceleration-unaware, something I hope will start to change in coming decades.

 As important as Adam's insights were, they were not yet enough create a critical mass of new thinking on the subject of change.
-When this work came out in 1909, at the dawn of the Age of Automation, we seemed almost ready to collectively entertain the idea of intrinsically accelerating progress.
-But then came mechanized warfare (WW I, 1914-18), followed by large scale communist oppression (eventually totaling more than 60 million deaths).
-All told, politically connected deaths of 170+ million in the 20th century showed the strong limitations of human-engineered accelerating progress models, of human-centric utopias like those of More, Marx, and Spencer.
-Today the idea of accelerating progress remains in the cultural minority, even in the "developed" world.
+When his articles came out in 1909, at the dawn of the Age of Automation, we seemed, given the magical technological innovations of the previous 20 years (suddenly, the auto, the aeroplane, the electric light, mass electrification, the phonograph, movies, and other marvels of Edison, Tesla, and others) very nearly ready to collectively believe the idea of intrinsically accelerating progress.
+But then came mechanized warfare (WW I, 1914-18), large scale communist oppression (eventually totaling more than 60 million deaths) and other governmental horrors.
+All told, politically connected deaths of 170+ million in the 20th century showed the strong limitations of human-engineered accelerating progress models, and of any imaginable human-centric utopias, like those of More, Marx, and Spencer.
+Today the idea of accelerating progress remains in the cultural minority, even in the developed world.
 It is viewed with mild interest but also deep suspicion by a populace that has been traumatized by technological extremes, global divides, and economic fluctuation.